micalexander/obi-bash/README.md

 Obi is a all-in-one tool designed to make project management, WordPress development, MySQL database backups and syncing MySQL databases between multi-environments a breeze.

+## Installation:

+If you haven't already, create a folder named "bin" and a file named ".bash_profile" with the following text on it `export PATH=$HOME/bin/Obi:$PATH`, and place them **separately** in your home directory root folder.
+Assuming you already have Git installed run this command from your terminal:

+`cd $HOME/bin/ ; git clone https://github.com/micalexander/obi.git`

+Run:

+`obi config`

+Enter your setting and thats it.

 ## Useage:

 `obi` `[argument]`